Fleischmaki/Minotaur/recreate_results.md

 ### Experiment configurations
 All configuration files for the experiments are already provided in the [experiment folder](experiments).
 The bug ids are the same as in Table 2 of the experiments section.

+NOTE: in the following all commands assume that you are working in a folder containing the `Minotaur` folder from our submission.
+If you are working in a different folder replace `Minotaur` (or `./Minotaur`) with the path to the `Minotaur` folder.

 There are several types of experiments:
 ### Run tests (RQ1)
 Our submission includes the seeds we used for our tests (*Table 1*) in the `bitvector` (column BV) and `integer` (column IA/NIA) folders.